 The recent global health crisis has certainly boosted online sales, leading to a huge increase in visits to the top 2000 North American e-commerce sites, 19% collectively, and 125% on average.
 The owners of online and offline businesses are more and more turning to explore the potential of e-commerce, and especially m-commerce.
 It’s no surprise considering that it is expected to take up 73% of the global e-commerce market share by 2021, up from 59% back in 2017.

 Traditional commerce got transformed in the 90s, with the rise of the internet and, consequently, the development of e-commerce.
 At that time, retailers got the opportunity to sell the goods from their stores online, which enabled them to reach a much wider audience both locally and globally.
-The mobile commerce was born in the 21st century with the evolution of mobile devices.
+Mobile commerce was born in the 21st century with the evolution of mobile devices.

 So today, we are lucky to be living in a world of mobile or m-commerce – “the buying and selling of goods and services through wireless handheld devices such as smartphones and tablets.”
 Wikipedia informs us that the term mobile commerce was created in 1997 by Kevin Duffey at the Global Mobile Commerce Forum launch.
 According to his definition, it is “the delivery of electronic commerce capabilities directly into the consumer’s hand, anywhere, via wireless technology.”

 But we’d be wrong to think that buying and selling are all there is to the world of m-commerce.
 M-commerce includes any monetary transaction completed using a mobile device and doesn’t require physical contact between two people to send or receive the money.
 It covers everything from e-commerce and in-app purchasing to mobile banking and purchasing goods using a digital wallet.
 The variety of transactions covered by m-commerce can be categorized as one of three types: